symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

     Duration; 0; Shares of the company should exist as long as the company is in business.
 The ComfyClothingCompany sets this property to ``0``, creating a non-expiring mosaic.
     Supply mutable; True; ComfyClothingCompany sets the initial supply of the mosaic to a typical startup amount of ``10,000,000`` authorized shares.
 As the company grows, it could choose to increase the number of shares, so the supply mutable is set to ``true``.
     Transferable; True; Once the initial shares are distributed, the shares will be on the market to be traded in public.
 Thus, the transferability property needs to be set to ``true``.
-    Restrictable; True; Since STOs are regulated, the mosaic owner should be able to restrict which accounts can transact with the mosaic.
+    Restrictable; True; Since STOs are regulated, the mosaic creator should be able to restrict which accounts can transact with the mosaic.

 .. example-code::